kmicinski/cs107-p3/README.md

 when the coloring:

   - Includes *exactly one* coloring for each node in the graph
-  - Includes no edges not in the graph
+  - Includes no nodes not in the graph

 For example, for the above graph, a coloring including `[...,(1,"red"), (1,"blue")]` would not be consistent because the